danyu1/GameDesign/README.md

 ## Introduction 🎮:

 Even to this day classics like connect 4, tic-tac-toe, and pong are played as a quick and simple pass time either in between study sessions or even in class.
 "X" aims to provide a refreshing take on classic games that provided entertainment to all of us in our previous years and presumably in our years to come.
 With the hopes of providing a new layer of depth to your favorite games, users will become more hooked than ever before.
+-pong 2.0
+**power ups, leaderboards, ...**
+-connect x
+**increase board size, point system, power ups** -reverse tower defnense
+**Invert genre by allowing players to control the waves of enemies and attempt to defeat the player's defensive structures in creative ways.**
+-recursive tic-tac-toe "Tic-Tac-2"
+**Tic-tac-toe isnide of tic-tac-toe**

 ## Value/Use 💡: